 Orders between April 1 and September 30 may need to be packed with insulation material to ensure the quality of chocolate when shipped to destinations that may be warmer than 75 degrees.
 We offer insulation/ice packs option for $3/order.
+We do look at the weather in your area.
+In some instances we may delay shipping if a it looks like we can ship in cooler temperatures.
+We only will ship Monday - Wednesday in most cases, so your package is not sitting in a postal facility over a weekend.
 In certain instances, we may contact you to upgrade to 2nd Day Air or Next Day Air shipping if the delivery location is projected to have a temperature above 80 degrees.
 We are not responsible for missing, stolen or damaged packages after they are delivered to the address specified by the customer or for orders returned or delayed due to incorrect or undeliverable addresses.

 When the weather is over 75° at the destination zip code on the approximate delivery date, we will add a charge for insulation/ice packs.

 For the most affordable shipping option, we choose USPS Flat Rate Padded Envelope for 12-24 2-packs/Economy Shipping.
 When ordering more that 1 case, USPS Flat Rate boxes are the best option.
 We can fit up to 4 cases in a USPS Flat Rate Medium Box and up to 6 cases in a USPS Flat Rate Large Box.